OmurEKiraz/SpotifyPlaylistMover/README.md

 Open indexlist.py and insert your Client ID and Client Secret in the appropriate fields.

+Insert the ID of the playlist you want to extract

 Make sure you have Python 3 installed.

 Install required Python packages (spotipy, pandas, requests) if you don’t have them.